Conference of Dresden (1812): Conference

 Napoleon arrived in Dresden on 16 May 1812 from Saint-Cloud, France.
 He was accompanied by more than three hundred carriages, recently commissioned in Paris, and a considerable number of carts carrying silver plate, tapestries and other luxuries.
 He was accompanied by his empress, Marie Louise and her maids of honour.
 Napoleon's empire was at its greatest extent and he held dominion over most of the sovereigns of Western continental Europe.
 Napoleon arranged a gathering of the kings and princes of Germany to demonstrate his power and gather support for his planned invasion of Russia.
 A series of banquets, fetes and concerts were held and plays were put on by actors brought from the finest theatre companies of Paris all funded by the French emperor.
 The conference was so grand it was compared to the gatherings of the Grand Mughals.

-The conference was attended by Francis I, Emperor of Austria; Frederick William III, King of Prussia and Frederick Augustus I, King of Saxony – all recent allies of Napoleon.
-Also attending were Maximilian I Joseph, King of Bavaria; Frederick I, King of Württemberg; Jérôme Bonaparte, King of Westphalia; Joachim Murat, King of Naples together with almost all the princes of the smaller German states, grand dukes, dukes, field marshals and Marshals of the Empire.
+The conference was attended by Emperor Francis I of Austria; King Frederick William III of Prussia and King Frederick Augustus I of Saxony – all recent allies of Napoleon.
+Also attending were King Maximilian I Joseph of Bavaria; King Frederick I of Württemberg; King Jérôme Bonaparte of Westphalia; Joachim Murat, King of Naples together with almost all the princes of the smaller German states, grand dukes, dukes, field marshals and Marshals of the Empire.
 It was said that fear and hatred of Napoleon guaranteed many of the attendees' loyalties, as much as admiration and friendship and that more than half of those attending would rather wish that Napoleon were dead.
 Napoleon's time was largely taken up by meetings to finalise the preparations for war and, though he was the principal attraction of the conference, for much of the time the assembled monarchs were deprived of his presence.

 Napoleon reviewed an army comprising 500,000 men and 1,200 guns from France and the numerous allied states which would form his invasion force.
 Despite the obvious preparations and gathering together of men and materiel (including 100,000 ammunition wagons) Napoleon sought to keep his ambitions secret, issuing orders to his officers that they were not to discuss their potential opponents.
 It was even rumoured that he intended to join Russia in a war against the Ottoman Empire.
 The rulers of the German-speaking peoples assured the French emperor of their military support with Francis I stating that Napoleon could "fully rely upon Austria for the triumph of the common cause" and Frederick William III swearing his "unswerving fidelity".